-Your new favorite bread: Oat & Flax Skillet Bread, made with only 3 ingredients (excluding water and optional salt).
-It is vegan, oil-free, easy-to-make and so delicious, plus only 91 calories per big wedge.
+Your new favorite bread: Oat Flax Skillet Bread !
+Made with 3 ingredients, it is vegan, oil-free, easy-to-make and so delicious, plus only 91 calories per big wedge.

 At present, only one bread has my undivided attention and affection.
 I cannot get enough (although 1 big wedge is gratifying), and I love that I can whip up a batch with the most minimal effort.